juju/docs/src/en/developer-leadership.md

   If you need additional synchronisation, you can use a peer relation to communicate minion's acknowledgements back to the leader.

   !!!
+Note:
-Note: peer relation membership is not guaranteed to match current reality at any given time.
+      Peer relation membership is not guaranteed to match current reality at any given time.
 To be resilient in the face of your application scaling at the same time as you rebalance your application, your leader code will need to use the output of `status-get --application` to determine up-to-date membership, and wait for the set of acknowledged units in the peer relation to match that list.

 ^# ...guarantee that a long-lived process runs on just one unit at once?